At What Temperature Does Mold Grow?

 A General Overview of Mold Growth And Temperature

-Mold needs oxygen and water to grow, but it also requires a food source and compatible temperature to really thrive.
+Mold needs oxygen and water to grow, but it also requires a bard source and compatible temperature to really thrive.
 Even when ideal conditions aren’t available, it’s possible for mold spores to go into a dormant resting state until things change in their favor.

 Generally speaking, mold can’t grow if the temperature dips below forty degrees Fahrenheit.
 For this reason, many refrigerator settings are set at thirty-nine degrees.
 An ideal temperature for mold growth is between seventy-seven to eighty-six degrees Fahrenheit, especially when there is a lot of humidity in the air.
 Temperatures have to rise above one hundred degrees or below freezing to effectively kill mold spores.